MorgesHAB/SolarLoon/README.md

 For the MorgesHAB project
 https://morgeshab.wordpress.com/

+Hi,
+These repository is used for the MorgesHAB project, a high altitude balloon project.
+These programmes would be used to measure the temperature, the humidity and the pressure in the stratosphere.
+We will also have use a GPS LoRa Hat how would record the GPS coordinates and send it by radio.
+A raspicam module V2 is also aboard.
+Check your wbsite for more informations --> https://morgeshab.wordpress.com/

+So if you want to do the same, here is the instructions :
+For the Hardware, you will need :

+	Raspbery Pi 0
+	SD card (32GB)
+	DHT22
+	BMP180
+	DS18B20
+	raspicam
+	LoRa GPS Hat
+	Display, mouse, keyboard
+	internet connection

 *** If you never touch a raspberry Pi --> explications at the end

 So first activate the differents communications protocols :